 - Click the Undo Last Reconciliation button if troubleshooting helps you to return to prior reconciliation.

-- Once you verify all the information if correct then hit Continue to precede to the Reconcile window.
+- Once you verify all the information is correct then hit Continue to proceed to the Reconcile window.

 How to Reconcile in QuickBooks Online?

-Follow the steps by steps instruction in order to reconcile in QuickBooks Online without any hassle:
+Follow the steps by steps instructions in order to reconcile in QuickBooks Online without any hassle:

 - Initially, click the Gear button and then go to the Tools section